Winners announced for the weekly fundraising draw in aid of the Foyle Hospice in Derry

 Contact

-The winners of the weekly fundraising draw for the Foyle Hospice on Thursday, July 9, were:
+The winners of the weekly fundraising draw in aid of the Foyle Hospice on Thursday, July 16, were:

 If you have a story or want to send a photo or video to us please contact the Derry Now editorial team on 028 7129 6600 for Derry City stories Or 028 7774 3970 for County Derry stories.
 Or you can email editor@derrynews.net or editor@derrypost.com at any time.